Gernott/mask/Documentation/Upgrade/Index.rst

 To further streamline the Mask API, the `options` key has to be removed from the `elements` section in the json file.
-It was used to resolve field types, which didn't have enough information by themselves.
+It was used to resolve field types, which didn't have enough information by their own (e.g. type richtext).

+There is a **compatibility layer** in Mask v7 which will trigger a deprecation warning, if the field was migrated.
+This fallback will be removed in Mask v8.

 .. note::